Know the signs and symptoms of Monkeypox.

 People who are experiencing symptoms of monkeypox or think they have been exposed to monkeypox should contact a health care provider to discuss their concerns.
 Students can call CSU Health Network at (970) 491-7121 if they are concerned about symptoms or exposure.
 Please let staff know your specific concerns related to Monkeypox when scheduling so that they can best meet your testing needs.

 Anyone who believes they have been in close contact with someone who has monkeypox in the last 14 days may be eligible for the vaccine.
-Limited vaccine appointments are available to Coloradans who self-attest to their eligibility through the appointment request form.
+Learn more about where to find a vaccine here.

 - Avoid close, skin-to-skin contact with people who have a rash that looks like monkeypox.